develephant/corona-html5-cookie-plugin/README.md

 print(result) --> deleted
 ```

-## Demos
+## Demo

 ### Corona

-In the __demo__ directory is the Corona project that you can compile yourself for testing.
+In the __demo__ directory is a Corona project that you can build for HTML5 testing.
 The demo does have some debug output that prints to the browser console.
 The plugin in the __plugin__ directory does not output any debug info.

-### HTML5

-In the __html5__ directory is a compiled version of the demo project that you can push up to your server for testing.

 ## Notes

  - Only tested on Google Chrome at this time.

- - In the demos, the loading bar is not shown because of the black background.
+ - In the demo, the loading bar is not shown because of the black background.
 Hopefully this will be a build setting option in the future.

  - Reload the browser after setting a cookie to see that it has saved the cookie.